 For a lot of creators, inspiration is a must.
-Every day, you may go around the city or look around popular websites like Pinterest to stimulate your mind and create that perfect design.
+Every day, you may go around the city or look around popular websites to create that perfect design and stimulate your mind.
 And before you realize it, you are copying someone’s work.
-You might think that you are just inspired by the original work.
+You might think that the original work just inspires you.
 However, there’s a fine line between being inspired by another work and plagiarizing it.

 As a graphic designer or an outsourced web designer, you are responsible for learning all intellectual property laws and copyright regulations that might affect your work.
 You need to arm yourself, your client, and your company with the correct information to avoid any possible infringements or violations in the future.

-We will give you the right information that you need to be prepared for any legal issues that you may face.
+We will give you the correct information to be prepared for any legal issues you may face.
 This article will focus on copyright for graphic designers.

 What is Copyright?

 Copyright law is a type of intellectual property right that protects artistic and literary works.
 It guards original creations against unauthorized usage and exploitations from any commercial interests without permission from the designer.